Faithless elector: 1864 to 1912

-1 – 1864 election: A Nevada elector abstained from casting any ballots.
+1 – 1864 election: A Nevada elector was snowbound and therefore prevented from casting any ballots.

-66 – 1872 election: Horace Greeley, the Liberal Republican/Democrat nominee, died on November 29 shortly before the Electoral College vote in December.
-Three electors voted for the deceased Greeley as pledged, while the other 63 electors pledged to Greeley voted for other persons, with 18 of them casting their presidential votes for Greeley's running mate, Benjamin Gratz Brown, and the remaining 45 scattering their presidential votes among three non-candidates.
+63 – 1872 election: Horace Greeley, the Liberal Republican/Democrat presidential nominee, died on November 29 shortly before the Electoral College vote in December.
+Three electors voted for the deceased Greeley as pledged, while the other 63 electors pledged to Greeley voted for other people, with 42 voting for non-candidate Thomas A. Hendricks, 18 voting for Greeley's running mate, Benjamin Gratz Brown, 2 voting for non-candidate Charles J. Jenkins, and 1 voting for non-candidate David Davis.
 The three posthumous presidential votes cast for Greeley were rejected by Congress.

-27 – 1896 election: The Democratic Party and the People's Party both ran William Jennings Bryan as their presidential candidate, but ran different candidates for vice president: the Democratic Party nominated Arthur Sewall and the People’s Party nominated Thomas E. Watson.
+27 – 1896 election: The Democratic Party and the People's Party both ran William Jennings Bryan as their presidential candidate, but ran different candidates for vice president: the Democratic Party nominated Arthur Sewall and the People's Party nominated Thomas E. Watson.
 Although the Populist ticket did not win the popular vote in any state, 27 Democratic electors cast their vice-presidential vote for Watson instead of Sewall.

 8 – 1912 election: the Republican vice-presidential candidate, James S. Sherman, died six days before the popular election.
 The Republicans had won only two states, Utah and Vermont, and Nicholas M. Butler was hastily designated to receive the eight electoral votes that were pledged to Sherman.
 All eight Republican electors accordingly voted for Butler for vice president.